noahrivera/Vericade_CogniChip-Hackathon/README.md

 **Filip Bukowski**, Senior, fhb2040@nyu.edu
 **Manny Brito**, Senior, eb4194@nyu.edu

-*ECE students with a passion for making learning enjoyable through Generative AI for Chip Design*
+*We’re a team of ECE students with a strong background in Generative AI for Chip Design, with a passion to make learning enjoyable for all ages.
+It doesn’t matter where you start, what matters is learning to use powerful tools that can make your imagination come alive.*

 ---

 ## 💡 Project Vision

-Digital logic, Verilog, and FPGA design can be intimidating for beginners - characterized by dry syntax, complex timing constraints, and abstract concepts. **Vericade bridges this gap** by transforming FPGA boards into build-it-yourself gaming consoles, turning Verilog from a tedious hardware description language into interactive, tangible experiences.
+Digital logic, verilog, and the use of FPGA’s can become very difficult for beginners to enter.
+It is often characterized by dry syntax, complex timing constraints, and abstract hardware concepts that can scare away beginner learners.
+We selected this domain because there’s a critical need to bridge the gap between "coding" (software) and "engineering" (hardware) for early students.
+By gamifying the learning process, we transform Verilog from a tedious hardware description language into a "magic spell" that controls physical inputs and outputs, making the learning curve significantly less steep and far more rewarding and enjoyable.

-By gamifying the learning process and leveraging **Generative AI** (via Cognichip tools) for RTL and testbench generation, we've created a complete educational platform with AI-auto-graded verification that makes hardware design accessible and fun.
+Our innovation "Vericade”, a Logic Lab Arcade, is an educational hardware platform designed to teach and explain Verilog and FPGA architecture for young and old students through gamification.
+Traditional hardware design is often abstract and intimidating; we bridge this gap by transforming the FPGA board into a build-it-yourself gaming console.

 ---